 - After the security checkpoint, show your mobile ticket to be scanned, and enjoy your visit!

-- Please note that there is no elevator to reach the top, except the one for visitors with disabilities.
-There are 284 steps to the top.
+- Please note that there is no elevator to reach the top, so you must climb the 284 steps.
+Trust us, it's totally worth it.

 Extra security checks are in place for all visitors.
 Due to this, there may be delays to enter the monument.
-Luggage and big items exceeding 40cm40cm20cm are not allowed.
+Luggage, items exceeding 40cmX40cmX20cm and strollers are not allowed.